systemslab/popper-paper/paper/paper.md

     experiments following the DevOps model;
   * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
-  * Three use cases detailing how to follow Popper in practice.
+  * Four use cases detailing how to follow Popper in practice.

 The use cases illustrate the benefits of following the Popper
 convention: it brings order to personal research workflows and makes